multiparty/Secrecy/setup.md

 # Secrecy OpenMPI Setup Guide

-This document is a step-by-step guide to setting up Secrecy Server and OPEN MPI implementation on AWS EC2 instances.
+This document is a step-by-step guide to setting up a Secrecy Server and OPEN MPI implementation on AWS EC2 instances.

 ## Introduction